Help us restore the Pavilion and return the heart to the centre of Sir Walter Scott’s Gardens

 Fighting with this fiend is not always the best way to conquer him – I have always found exercise and the open air better than reasoning.

 The pandemic has thrown a spotlight onto how essential social interaction is to keeping isolation and loneliness at bay and the vital importance of mental health to our overall well-being.
-As a lasting monument to the 250th anniversary of Sir Walter Scott, we want to restore the Pavilion and create within it a dedicated space for well-being.
+As a lasting monument to Sir Walter Scott, we want to restore the Pavilion and create within it a dedicated space for well-being.

 How to make a donation: